 Florida Mortgages Overview

 Anyone shopping for a mortgage in Florida will want to be aware of some of the particularities of the Florida mortgage market.
-There are two Florida counties that have conforming loan limits above the standard $417,000 limit.
-They are Collier County, where the conforming loan limit for single-family homes is $448,500 and Monroe County, where the limit is $529,000.
+There is one Florida county that has a conforming loan limit above the standard $647,200 mark: Monroe County.
+Key West lies in this county where the conventional loan limit is $710,700.

 Conforming and FHA Loan Limits by County